 There are 3,800 Kru canoes and 737 Fanti boats; therefore, to separate the crew and canoe owners from 11,000 fishers, we subtract 4,537 canoe boat owners from 11,000 to get the remaining 6,463 fishing crew members across the two types of boats (Jueseah et al, 2020).
 Kru boats require 1-4 crew members to operate, while Fanti boats require 4-26 crew members, with their larger size necessitating more labor (Jueseah et al, 2021).
 Given these differences, we calculated the proportion of fishing crew allocated to each type of boat.
-Based on the assumptions of maximum crew size, we estimate approximately 2,857 fishermen crew on Kru boats, while 3,606 fishermen crew on Fanti boats and 4 for Kru boats).
+Based on the assumptions of maximum crew size, we estimate approximately 2,857 fishermen crew on Kru boats, while 3,606 fishermen crew on Fanti boats.
+It is important to note that these calculations assume maximum crew sizes (26 for Fanti boats and 4 for Kru boats).
 This assumption may overestimate the number of crew assigned to Fanti boats since, unlike Kru, not all boats are the same size.
 Consequently, this would affect the allocation of crew across boat types and the final income estimates.
 In addition, the difference between these figures and our model results stems from the fact that the reported data account for both fishing fleets, including crew and captain income, whereas our model only considers captain income to reflect their decision-making authority.
 As a result, our total estimate is higher than the model's projected value.